Standard contractual clauses

 10. The provisions and their annexes shall be kept in writing, including electronically, by both parties.

-11. These Clauses do not release the data processor from any obligations imposed on the data processor under
+11. These Clauses do not release the Data Processor from obligations imposed on the Data Processor under the

 3. Rights and obligations of the data controller

-1. The controller is responsible for ensuring that the processing of personal data is carried out in accordance with
+1. The controller is responsible for ensuring that the processing of personal data complies

-with the General Data Protection Regulation (see Article 24 of the Regulation), data protection provisions in other EU
+with the GDPR (see Article 24 of the Regulation), data protection provisions of other EU law

 2. The controller has the right and obligation to decide for which purpose(s) and with which

-3. The data controller is responsible for, among other things, ensuring that there is a legal basis for the processing
+3. The data controller is responsible for, among other things, ensuring that there is a processing basis for the processing

 of personal data that the data processor is instructed to perform.